cloud-ark/kubeprovenance/README.md

 In building this API server we tried several approaches.
 You can read about our experience
 [here](https://medium.com/@cloudark/our-journey-in-building-a-kubernetes-aggregated-api-server-29a4f9c1de22).

-## Try it on a node running kubernetes: run kubernetes locally and configure auditing
+## Try it Out:
+**Steps to Run Kubernetes Local Cluster on a GCE or AWS instance (or any node), configure auditing and running/testing Kubeprovenance aggregated api server** <br/>

 **1. Setting up environment. reference: https://dzone.com/articles/easy-step-by-step-local-kubernetes-source-code-cha** <br/>
 ssh to your VM <br/>
 sudo su - <br/>